liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 $$$

-When you move the suggestion to a different state, an automated email is sent notifying the user of the change.
+When you move the suggestion to a different state, an email is sent notifying the user of the change.
 To view and configure the templates for the automated emails, click the *Configuration* button in the Options menu (![Options](../../../images/icon-app-options.png)).

 So far, you've learned how to create, edit, and organize articles.
-You've also seen how the suggestions feature lets you and your users collaborate on your knowledge base content.
+You've also seen how the suggestions feature lets you and your users collaborate on your content.
 Next, you'll learn how the other Knowledge Base apps let you display, navigate, aggregate, and view articles.

 ## Knowledge Base Display [](id=knowledge-base-display)

 You can use the Knowledge Base Display app to display your published articles.
-Knowledge Base Display is very flexible.
+Knowledge Base Display is flexible.
 You can customize how it displays articles, as well as which ones it displays.
-Add the Knowledge Base Display to the page you want your articles to appear on.
+Add the Knowledge Base Display to the page where you're publishing your articles.

-To display an article or folder of articles follow these steps:
+To display an article or folder of articles, follow these steps:

 1. Mouse over the app, click the *Options* icon (![Options](../../../images/icon-app-options.png)) in the top right corner, and select *Configuration*.